swapnilyavalkar/tableau-delete-subscriptions/README.md

 ## 🤝 Contributions

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/tableau-subscription-cleanup/issues) or open a pull request.
+Feel free to check the [issues page](https://github.com/swapnilyavalkar/Tableau-Delete-Subscriptions/issues) or open a pull request.

-## 📬 Contact

-For any queries or support, please contact [your.email@example.com](mailto:your.email@example.com).

 ---